ReDI-School/fullstack_bootcamp/volunteers/teaching_assistant.md

 **Before the Session:**

 1. Coordinates with the Session Owner before the session
+2. Review the slides to be aware of the content to be covered

 **In the Session:**

+1. Join the Zoom class link
-1. Open Zoom call as a host (with host key pinned in Slack channel)
+2. Claim the host(with host key pinned in Slack channel)
+3. Make the Session Owner co-host on Zoom (safety measure)
+4. Start the recording (it is then saved automatically on the Cloud)
-2. Moderation support: Keep an eye on live questions & make sure each student is given time to ask a question
+5. Moderation support: Keep an eye on live questions & make sure each student is given time to ask a question
-3. Breakouts: support group work/exercises
+6. Breakouts: support group work/exercises
-4. Tracks Attendance (> Camera on policy!)
+7. Tracks Attendance (> Camera on policy!)

 **After the Session:**